Creating a Canvas

 Learn how to build your Canvas using the Canvas builder.

-Step 2a: Set up your Canvas basics
+Step 2a: Start with your Canvas basics

 Here, you’ll name your Canvas, assign Teams, and create or add Tags.
 You can also assign conversion events for the Canvas.